RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 	<img src="./supplemental/skey_result.png" width="400" height="800" align="center">
 </div>

---> figure out how to set size of image smaller

 This concludes our tutorial 1 (parts 1 and 2).
 In other tutorials we will explore more advanced features and performance of the usb bridge.